 Ten-Day Cotswolds / West Country / South Wales / Wessex Tour

-These prices were last updated on 12 October 2016 when the exchange rate was 1.22USD to 1GBP – the very best exchange rates Americans have had in years !!
+These prices were last updated on 30 July 2018 when the exchange rate was 1.31USD to 1GBP; one of the very best exchange rates Americans have had in years !!

 - Pick-up service in London/airport.

 - Oxford – Rich with history, Oxford is home to the oldest university in the English-speaking world.
 Many movies—most recently “Harry Potter”—have been filmed at its university cloisters.

 - The Cotswolds – Enjoy a tour of the beautiful Cotswold hills with its quaint villages, stone houses, thatched cottages, country homes and formal gardens— including Hidcote Manor.